1TheCrazy/InputSimulatorPro/README.md

   The `Vector2` startCoordinate represents the coordinates where the cursor position interpolation should be started, the endCoordinates the end. `t`represents the time you want to interpolate the cursor position over in seconds.

-  If useNormalizedCoordinates is true, the coordinates are normalzed to the MAIN monitor using the `GetSystemMetrics`-method from the Windows-API.
-If not the coordinates should be given in a range of
+  If useNormalizedCoordinates is true, the coordinates are normalized to the MAIN monitor using the `GetSystemMetrics`-method from the Windows-API.
+If not, the coordinates should be given in a range of
   65535.0 to 0.

   If virtualDesktop is true the coordinates are mapped to the whole virtual desktop.
 This is used for multi-monitor setups.

   useNormalizedCoordinates and virtualDesktop can't be used together.

-  useNormalizedCoordinates may not be pixel-perfect due to floating point errors and how deltaTime is calculated. (ca. 8p out of 10.000, no guarantee on that)
+  useNormalizedCoordinates may not be pixel-perfect due to floating point errors and how deltaTime is calculated. (ca. 8p out of 10.000p, no guarantee on that)

   __VerticalWheel__